 1031 EXCHANGE RULES AND DELAYED EXCHANGE

-If you are in a conflict with the IRS, you should ready the Section 1031 Exchange Rules, which are contained Internal Revenue Code Section 1031(a)(1) and Treasury Regs Section 1.1031(a)-1.
+If you are in a contested situation with the IRS, you should read the Section 1031 Exchange Rules, which are contained in Internal Revenue Code Section 1031(a)(1) and Treasury Regs Section 1.1031(a)-1.

 But if you are just learning the 1031 Rules so that you can do your own 1031 Exchange, I will show you all of the Rules that you need to know.

 The Section 1031 Exchange Rules that you need are the ones that I will list below.

 And if you scroll down the page, I will show you how they work, including actual transactions.